lipikalipik/agritechno/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped shape AgriConnect
-- Special thanks to the farming community for their input and support